Visiting Student FAQs

 We consider applications on a rolling, month-by-month basis 6 to 8 weeks before each month.
 Applications are always due no later than 60 days prior to the rotation month.
 We do not place students for multiple months at a time.
 Applicants are considered in the order their application was received.

 What day does the rotation start/end?

 All of our electives run from the first to the last day of the month.
 Most do begin and end on weekdays, but exact start and end dates are at the course director's discretion.
-Only if you are approved through our office can you confirm start and end dates with the course directors and coordinators.
+Once you are approved for an elective though our online application, you can you confirm start and end dates with the course directors and coordinators directly.